Playing one sport is hard, playing two sports is difficult and playing three sports is next to impossible.

 Yet, it is a challenge Faith Christian senior Hayden Voeller eagerly accepted.
 Voeller plays basketball, baseball and runs cross country at Faith Christian.

-Voeller is the week’s Goldsboro Daily News Male Athlete of the Week for his athletic abilities.
+Voeller is week’s Brian Allen State Farm Insurance Male Athlete of the Week for his athletic abilities.

 “I prefer basketball,” Voeller said.
 “I started playing in the third grade.
 I just like the hype about it.
 It’s just fun.”